 A Debt Management Plan (DMP) can be a helpful solution for those struggling to cope with debt.
-The purpose of a DMP is to make managing financial issues easier by allowing debtors to consolidate all of their qualifying debts under a single monthly payment plan.
+The purpose of it is to make managing financial issues easier by allowing debtors to consolidate all of their qualifying debts under a single monthly payment plan.

-If you have reached this stage, or simply want to get a better understanding of how DMPs work before trying to arrange one, then read on to learn more about paying off a DMP early.
+If you have reached this stage, or simply want to get a better understanding of how it works before trying to arrange one, then read on to learn more about paying your debt management plan off early.

 What is a Debt Management Plan?